 - Mesh Size: 1.77 inches x 1.97 inches

 Tenax also sells a product called the Premium Deer Fence, which is even heavier duty.
 This moves the tensile strength up to 700 pounds, which means it’s the strongest option you can get before moving to wire fencing.
 This costs about 1/3 more than the Select fencing.
+In my opinion the Premium is overkill for protecting your garden and the Select product is ideal.

 Light Duty Deer Fence

 If you want a lightweight deer fence that is easy to install and is minimally visible from the street, then you should get Jobe’s Easy Gardener Deer Barrier Fencing.
 This stuff is pretty lightweight, but it’s easy to work with and it hides behind a hedge really nicely.
+I use it behind a 1-foot thick privet hedge and you can barely see it.

 This fencing is a good deal lighter than the Tenax, but it’s still functional.
 The lighter weight means it’s harder to see, especially if it’s near a hedge.
-This stuff is so light in fact that it ships folded in half — there is no way that could happen with Tenax.
+This stuff is so light in fact that it ships folded in half — there is no way that could happen with Tenax!

 The Jobe’s fencing is bit floppy since it’s so light and it’s a little too tall for an 8-foot post, so some reinforcing wire at the top might be warranted, especially if you want a cleaner look.